LemurP/print-and-do/README.md

 >Though Runbook can solve a myriad of problems, it is best used for removing the need for repeated, rote developer operations.
 Runbook allows developers to execute processes at a higher level than that of individual command-line commands.
 Additionally, Runbook provides features to simply and safely execute operations in mission-critical environments.

+[Apache Airflow](https://github.com/apache/airflow) - Airflow is a platform created by the community to programmatically author, schedule and monitor workflows.

-Print-And-Do exists as a simpler version of a Runbook, but somewhat more powerful than a do-nothing script.
+Print-And-Do exists as a simpler version of a Runbook by Braintree, but somewhat more powerful than a do-nothing script.
 For users more familiar with Python this can be a simpler place to start.

 # Use cases
 You have a process that requires manual steps, but you know some or all of the steps can be automated.
 Automating everything at once is a daunting task.